vinland-technology/flict-obsolete/doc/manual.md

-# License Checker User's Guide
+# FOSS License Checker User's Guide

 # Introduction

-License Checker is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
+FOSS License Checker is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
 It assumes every component has a known license expression.

-License Checker can also conclude outbound licenses for your component.
+FOSS License Checker can also conclude outbound licenses for your component.

-# Invoking License Checker
+# Invoking FOSS License Checker

 ```
-license-checker.sh [OPTIONS]
+foss-license-checker.sh [OPTIONS]
 ```

 ## Options

 ### ```--compatibility-file, -cf [FILE]```

 Which compatibility graph to use.
-Default file is ```licenses/connections/license-checker.json``` as found in the installtion directory.
+Default file is ```etc/licenses/connections/foss-license-checker.json``` as found in the installtion directory.

 ### ```--component-file, -c [FILE]```